Add stablecoin checkout without matching wallet payments by hand

 - Show the accepted token, chain, amount, and expiry before wallet payment.

-- Confirm payment status through the gateway instead of manual wallet checks.
+- Confirm payment status through the gateway instead of checking wallets by hand.

 - Sync paid, expired, failed, and review states back into the order system.

-- Keep transaction records available for finance, support, settlement, and withdrawal workflows.
+- Keep transaction records available for settlement, withdrawal, and payment review.

-Stablecoin payment is only useful if the back office can trust the records.
-Cross-border settlement, finance review, refunds, and customer support all depend on a clear payment trail.
+Stablecoin payment is only useful if the business can trust the records.
+Cross-border settlement, refunds, and customer questions all depend on a clear payment trail.

-A good setup makes stablecoin payments operationally boring.
-The buyer gets a simple wallet checkout, while the merchant keeps the internal visibility needed for reconciliation and settlement decisions.
+A good setup makes stablecoin payments predictable.
+The buyer gets a simple wallet checkout, while the merchant keeps the payment visibility needed for reconciliation and settlement decisions.

 - Group payments by order, token, chain, and quoted currency.